PaulioRandall/np90/README.md

 	// processing is skipped.
 	root: './src',

-	// amalgamate file path.
-The file path to merge all
+	// output is the file path to merge all processed .p69
+	// files into.
+This does not include style content from
-	// processed .p69 files into.
-If null, a .css file will
+	// Svelte files.
+If null, a .css file will be created
-	// be created for each .p69 file in the same directory.
+	// for each .p69 file in the same directory as it.
+	//
 	// There are virtues and vices to each approach but
 	// amalgamation works better for smaller projects while
-	// big projects benefit from more rigorous separation of
+	// big ones often benefit from more rigorous separation.
-	// concerns.
-	amalgamate: './src/routes/styles.css',
+	output: './src/routes/global.css',

 	// watch determines if P69 should reprocess everytime a
 	// P69 file changes during development.
 Must be set to
 	// true and not just truthy!
 	watch: process?.env?.NODE_ENV === 'development',

 	// List of accepted lang attibute values.
+Import
-	// import { defaultMimeTypes } from 'p90'
+	// defaultMimeTypes from 'p69' if you need.
+Undefined
-	// Use [undefined, ...defaultMimeTypes] to
-	// allow style tags without a lang attribute.
+	// means that a style tag with no lang set will be
+	// included in P69 processing.
 	mimeTypes: [
-		'p90',
-		'text/p90',
+		undefined,
+		'p69',
+		'text/p69',
 	],

 	// Prefix character